 We start with one of the most critical assumptions for models: the model does not omit important variables.
 If it does then the point forecasts might not be as accurate as we would expect and in some serious cases exhibit substantial bias.
 For example, if the model omits a seasonal component, it will not be able to produce accurate forecasts for specific observations (e.g. months of year).

-In general, this issue is difficult to diagnose, because typically it is not possible what is missing if we do not have it in front of us.
-The best thing one can do is a mental experiment, trying to comprise a list of all theoretically possible variables that would impact the variable of interest.
-If you manage to come up with such a list and realise that some of variables are missing, the next step would be to either collect the variables themselves or their proxies.
-One way or another, we would need to add the missing information in the model.
+In general, this issue is difficult to diagnose because it is typically challenging to identify what is missing if we do not have it in front of us.
+The best thing one can do is a mental experiment, trying to comprise a list of all theoretically possible components and variables that would impact the variable of interest.
+If you manage to come up with such a list and realise that some of them are missing, the next step would be to collect the variables themselves or use their proxies.
+The proxies are variables that are expected to be correlated with the missing variables and can partially substitute them.
+We would need to add the missing information in the model one way or another.

 spread() functions from

 # Create a new matrix, removing the variables that are already # in the model SeatbeltsWithResiduals <- cbind(as.data.frame(residuals(adamSeat01)), -c(2,5,6)]) Seatbelts[,colnames(SeatbeltsWithResiduals) <- "residuals" # Spread plot ::spread(SeatbeltsWithResiduals)greybox

 spread() function automatically detects the type of variable and based on that produces scatterplot/

 tableplot() between them, making the final plot more readable.
 The plot in Figure 14.2 tells us that residuals are correlated with